Walmart

 • Banking Information: Your bank account details for payment processing.

 • DUNS Number: A Data Universal Numbering System (DUNS) number, which uniquely identifies your business.
+This costs approximately $125 for initial registration through Dun & Bradstreet.

 • Product Liability Insurance: This insurance protects your business from claims related to product defects that cause injury or damage.